Chaitanyasuma/Chaitanyasuma.github.io/index.md

 </div>
 </p>
 <div align="justify">
   I really enjoy investing my time in creative outlets.
-I love to use my ability to gadget and draw straight lines (sometimes) to indulge in graphic designing, digital art, photography, and painting.
+I use my ability to gadget and draw straight lines (sometimes) to indulge in graphic designing, digital art, photography, and painting.
 I love to read and I'm always up for good old retellings of family and friendship.
 And even though it requires immense courage, occassionally, I write.
 </div>
 <br>